-CAUTION: TO ACHIEVE THE MINIMUM CONTACT RESISTANCE ACROSS A BOLTED BUS JOINT, IT IS RECOMMENDED THAT THE JOINT CONTACT SURFACES BE COATED WITH A FILM OF LUBRICATING GREASE, D50HD35 (formerly D50H47).
-A TUBE OF THIS GREASE IS SUPPLIED WITH THE EQUIPMENT.
+CAUTION: TO ACHIEVE THE MINIMUM CONTACT RESISTANCE ACROSS A BOLTED BUS JOINT, IT IS RECOMMENDED THAT THE JOINT CONTACT SURFACES BE COATED WITH A FILM OF GE LUBRICATING GREASE 0282A2048P009.
+A CAN OF THIS GREASE IS SUPPLIED WITH THE EQUIPMENT.
 DO NOT PUT GREASE ON THE BOLT THREADS AS THIS WILL AFFECT THE CLAMPING FORCE EXERTED BY THE BOLT.

-Fig. 4-11.
+Fig. 4-10.
 Plan view of ground bus splice

-Figure 4-11 illustrates the installation of the ground bus splice plate across a shipping split.
+Figure 4-10 illustrates the installation of the ground bus splice plate across a shipping split.
 In addition to the bolted fastening of the splice plate to the two ends of the ground bus, self-tapping $\frac{1}{4}$ -20 bolts pass through the splice plate and ground bus stubs, and thread into the equipment frame.
-These bolts should be fastened with a torque of 9 ft-lbs.
+These bolts should be fastened with a torque of 7-9 ft-lbs.

-If a transformer is present in the line-up, a ground bar located in the transition compartment, Fig. 4-12, is provided for connection of the transformer ground pad to the equipment ground termination point.
+If a GE transformer (rated above 750 kVA) is present in the line-up, a ground bar located in the transition compartment, Fig. 4-11, is provided for connection of the transformer ground pad to the equipment ground termination point.